-The Update Metadata is a modal that you can use to specify the display image, SEO title, description, keywords, and search visibility of the page.
+The Edit Metadata is a modal that you can use to specify the display image, SEO title, description, keywords, and search visibility of the page.
 This is also where you can edit the page slug for your page.
 This feature is available for pages in your Guides, API Reference, Changelog, and Custom Pages section.

 Here is how to access the Edit Metadata modal: